How to Create Customer & User Journey Maps (+Examples & Template)

 How are your users actually using your product?

 This is a crucial question that every product team should ask themselves when building and optimizing a new application.
 While obvious, it’s often overlooked.

 Taking time to put yourself in your users’ shoes, and documenting the journey new users take, is an exercise all product teams should invest resources in.
 This process is called user journey mapping.

-User journey mapping helps shed light on why your product is experiencing user experience issues and poor app metrics such as high drop-off rates in certain areas of the app, low user NPS, or has various other common UX issues.
+User journey mapping helps shed light on why your product is experiencing user experience issues and poor app metrics such as high drop-off rates in certain areas of the app, low user NPS, or other various common UX issues.

-User journey mapping is an effective way to create better user experiences and improve on common UX issues within an app, both while saving valuable development time and effort.
+User journey mapping is an effective way to create better user experiences, help users experience their “aha!” moment, increase your product adoption rate, and improve on common UX issues within an app, all while saving valuable development time and effort.

 A user journey map (also called a customer journey map) visually represents a typical user’s path when using a product.
 It’s a popular user experience research technique that reveals how users interact with and use a product over time – starting with your new user onboarding flow.

 The purpose of journey mapping is to get inside the head of your users, allowing you to make meaningful improvements to your product.
 As you map out your user’s journey, you’ll discover behaviors, patterns, and pain points that illustrate where you need to make adjustments – and the reasoning behind them.

 Making sure your users have a simple and easy-to-use experience has never been more critical.
 In a study of 15,000 consumers, one in three people said they would abandon a brand after only one bad experience.

 Above: Example of a user journey mapping document from nngroup.com